eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 description: 'Tracebacks in Python'
 ---

-## Python

-Python is closest to an extension of thought than any other language I've used, which makes development fast.
-Guido van Rossum expresses this sentiment best:

-> Syntactically, Python code looks like executable pseudocode
+> "Syntactically, Python code looks like executable pseudocode" - Guido van Rossum

-In adherence to [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law), time saved writing Python may be reinvested into making it look pretty.
-High-level features like list comprehensions and negative indexes almost embed a minigame into the source code, the objective being to reduce line counts and increase elegance without compromising on redability.

-I think this makes Python more artistic than other languages, because readability is quite a subjective end.
+Python development is fast.
+A succinct syntax lets you crunch through business logic with minimal line counts.
+An extensive standard library and frameworks like Django can reduce your time-to-market significantly.
+A shallow learning curve means there are more competent Python programmers relative to other languages like C, which makes hiring easier.

+It would be a mistake to think that the time saved writing Python increases development speed proportionally.
+In adherence to [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law), time saved can easily be siphoned off into unproductive "tasks".

+Unfortunately for deadlines, Python has one of these "tasks" built-in, and it can be highly engaging, especially for certain OCD-ish or competitive personality types: trying to make your Python code look as elegant and idiomatic as possible while maintaining good readability.
+High-level features like list comprehensions and negative indexing are some examples.
+Some _Pythonistas_ are excellent at this despite the subjective nature of 'readability'; they know all the tricks and can craft impressive one-liners that only take a few seconds of thought to understand.

+And unless your goal is Python mastery, your productivity gets held hostage every time you're whisked away into an hour of unintentional flow state to indulge in your irrational compulsions of optimizing arbitrary shit that doesn't matter big-picture.
+Angst will eventually crack you, and when it does, the cortisol spike never feels worth it.

+The solution here is to [develop new alarms](http://www.paulgraham.com/selfindulgence.html) and be aware that you're doing fake work.
+Here is yours.

-## Dangerous Game
+## Pitfalls

-I got suckered recently whilst balancing that line between readable and pythonic, by trying to squeeze multiple array lookups on the same line.
+I fell into one recently whilst balancing the line between readable and pythonic, by trying to squeeze multiple array lookups on the same line.
 The problem is that if one of those lookups is out of range, then you won’t know which one threw the exception:

 ```py
 >>> foo = [9, 3, 7]